Ways to Enjoy Disney's Fort Wilderness Resort

 - Trails End Restaurant – open for buffet breakfast, sit-down lunch or buffet dinner (best shrimp and grits ever)

-- Crocket’s Tavern – drinks and appetizers in a rustic bar setting
+- Crockett’s Tavern – drinks and appetizers in a rustic bar setting

-The cabins each have their own charcoal grill so we grilled burgers each night (and each morning, a Disney cast member would come and clean our grill).
+Each cabin has its own charcoal grill so we grilled burgers each night.
 Got to love that!

 - Horseback riding